 ABOUT US

-She Bends has organized and co-curated exhibitions with the Museum of Craft and Design San Francisco, the Contemporary Jewish Museum, the Museum of Glass Tacoma, the Institute of Contemporary Art San Francisco, the Loveland Museum, and the Museum of Neon Art Los Angeles.
+She Bends was co-founded by Kelsey Issel and Meryl Pataky in 2018.
+They have organized and curated exhibitions with the Museum of Craft and Design San Francisco, the Contemporary Jewish Museum, the Museum of Glass Tacoma, the Institute of Contemporary Art San Francisco, the Loveland Museum, and the Museum of Neon Art Los Angeles.
 Our residency programs support both teaching lineages and live/work practices, expanding neon education and studio access in cities including New York, Philadelphia, Los Angeles, Seattle/Tacoma, and San Francisco.

 Through workshops, live demonstrations, and public programs, we make neon’s processes accessible and transparent—inviting new audiences while encouraging responsible stewardship of the craft.
 She Bends contributes to conversations on practice and preservation with partners such as the de Young Museum, the Getty Conservation Institute, the Glass Art Society, School of the Art Institute of Chicago, Dia Foundation, The Menil Collection and the American Craft Council.
 Our work has been featured in publications including American Craft, Colossal, the San Francisco Chronicle, and KQED.